 This short introduction of the situation provides background and sets the tone and stage for deeper discussion.
 You work both for yourself and the interviewer as you make it easier for you to talk about the individual sections of your story and easier for him or her to ask you targeted questions.
 Depending on how the questions come at you, you will then be able to highlight certain parts of the stories or focus on the specific traits the interviewer wants to hear.

-If the interviewer is fine with your short summary and wants to hear more, he or she might ask you more specific questions.
-In this case, use the SCORE framework to tell your story.
+If the interviewer is fine with your summary and wants to hear more, he or she might ask you more specific questions.
+In this case, use the SCORE Framework to tell your story.

 Susan is asked by her interviewer to talk about a specific situation where she demonstrated leadership skills.

 She answers: At my previous employer we had to present a strategy document in front of the board (SITUATION).
 My boss got sick the day before and was not able to direct and structure the work for us, which could have resulted in a bad situation for my department (COMPLICATION).
 I took over from her, guided the team and we prepared a stellar presentation for the board on the next day (RESOLUTION).